 Seldom did this journey involve the teacher giving lengthy lectures with a long list of things to copy from a blackboard and memorise; though the process extensively witnessed discussions, observations, reflections, debates, craft & modelling with students scribbling notes of their learning and self-structuring relational formulae based on the success and failures of their own experiments.
 Now this was a mere classroom too –but it was the playfield for the teacher of a modern classroom.
 After setting the context and parameters of learning, this modern teacher’s role focused on observation, providing direction (when required), productive debating and providing additional dimensions of “what ifs” to nudge students towards deeper and lasting learning on the topic.

 Given the child-centric nature of the modern classroom modelled on the concept of inquiry based hands-on experiential learning, teaching in a modern classroom may be the hardest job there is!

-We thought of exploring this aspect with one of the leaders in experiential education.
-Perplexed with a plethora of questions in our mind, we approached Heritage Xperiential Learning School (HXLS) formerly known as The Heritage School Gurgaon to understand what it takes to create great modern classroom teachers?
+We thought of exploring this aspect with one of the leaders in experiential education in India.
+Perplexed with a plethora of questions in our mind, we approached Heritage Xperiential Learning School (HXLS) in Gurgaon formerly known as The Heritage School Gurgaon to understand what it takes to create great modern classroom teachers?